dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - `xmlns:xsi`: URL to the XML Schema instance namespace of W3C (required, always the same)
 - `xsi:schemaLocation`: URL to the DSP XML schema, located in the DSP-TOOLS GitHub repository (required, always the same)
 - `shortcode`: project shortcode, e.g. "0801" (required, dependent on the project)
-- `default-ontology`: name of the ontology (required, dependent on the projet)
+- `default-ontology`: name of the ontology (required, dependent on the project)

 The `<knora>` element may look as follows: